-Vero Beach Municipal Airport FAR Part 150 Airport Noise Study
+Vero Beach Regional Airport FAR Part 150 Airport Noise Study

 Existing Noise Abatement Procedures

-Vero Beach Municipal Airport has an established voluntary noise abatement program.
+Vero Beach Regional Airport has an established voluntary noise abatement program.
 The program, improved in

 2002 through recommendations of the Ad Hoc committee, includes elements targeted at 2 primary types of airport

 activity - flight operations and maintenance engine run-ups.

 Currently there are seven (7) voluntary noise abatement procedures for aircraft operators: